batistondeoliveira/social-events-network/README.md

 Introduction
 ------------

-**1st Part:** After downloading the project from the git you shold run the instruction `npm install` inside the react_app folder.
+**1st Part:** After downloading the project from the git you shold run the instruction `composer install` inside the root folder.
+This will install all the necessary libraries on the backend side.

-This will install all necessary libraries.
-However, you must have installed the node package manager `(npm)`
+**2nd Part:** After the 1st part, run the instruction `npm install` inside the react_app folder.

-NOTE: Please, if necessary ask me to send my vendor folder with all the necessary libraries.
+This will install all necessary libraries on the frontend side.

-**2nd Part:** After the 1st part, run the instruction `npm start` inside the react_app folder.
+**3rd Part:** After the 2nd part, run the instruction `npm start` inside the react_app folder.

-**3rd Part:** To run the system you need a database called `social_event_network`.
+**4th Part:** To run the system you need a database called `social_event_network`.
 There are 2 ways to create the database.

 - The first way is to create the database in mysql with the name `social_event_network` and then execute the command `vendor/bin/doctrine orm:schema-tool:update --force` inside the project's root folder that it will create all the necessary tables.

 - The second way is to run the `script.sql` inside the Scripts folder and the script will create the database and the necessary tables.

-**4th part:** To run the test cases it is necessary to configure the `autoload_static` and `autoload_psr4` files as described below:
+**5th part:** To run the test cases it is necessary to configure the `autoload_static` and `autoload_psr4` files as described below:

 - **autoload_static:**
 1. in `public static $ prefixLengthsPsr4 = array (` add the following information